agneym/agneym/README.md

 ## Technologies

 My current favorite stack is ReactJS, NextJS, Styled Components and NodeJS.
-I have worked with (and will probably continue) working with Angular, AngularJS, VueJS and Java, PHP, Python on the backend or competitive programming.
+I have worked with (and will probably continue) working with Angular, SvelteJS, VueJS and Java, PHP, Python on the backend or competitive programming.

 You can probably find related open source repositories 👆